Fregola Sarda Pasta Recipe with Zucchini and Cheese

 This post may contain affiliate links.
 Please read our disclosure policy.

-Fregola Sarda Pasta Recipe with Zucchini and Cheese– Indulge in the ultimate Italian-inspired irresistible Cheesy Baked Fregola Sarda Pasta!
-I created this recipe at our beach home in Sardegna; everyone gave it five stars!
-I know you will love it too.
+Indulge in the ultimate Italian-inspired fregola sarda pasta with zucchini and cheese!
+I created this recipe at our beach home in Sardegna; everyone gave it five stars, and I know you will love it too.
+The toasted fregola sarda pasta pairs perfectly with tender zucchini, creamy cheese, and a touch of olive oil for a light yet comforting dish.

 finished Fregola Sarda Pasta Recipe with Zucchini and Cheese in pan.